argoproj/argo-workflows/docs/quick-start.md

 ### Patch argo-server authentication

-The argo-server (and thus the UI) defaults to client authentication, which requires clients to provide their Kubernetes bearer token in order to authenticate.
+The argo-server (and thus the UI) defaults to client authentication, which requires clients to provide their Kubernetes bearer token to authenticate.
 For more information, refer to the [Argo Server Auth Mode documentation](argo-server-auth-mode.md).
 We will switch the authentication mode to `server` so that we can bypass the UI login for now:

 ```bash
 kubectl patch deployment \